FvnzDev/discord-dashboard/README.md

 ### ☕ Credits

-This project is currently maintained by Whoisvista.
+This project is currently maintained by Russia1337.
 If you want to be listed as a contributor you will have to contribute to the project.

 Dont FOrget a like <3